Timbiriche

-Timbiriche (also known for a brief time as La Banda Timbiriche) is a Mexican pop music group.
-The group started as a children's group in 1981 and managed to evolve successfully into adulthood.
+Timbiriche (briefly known as La Banda Timbiriche) was a Mexican Latin pop group formed in 1981 as a children's music project, created in response to the Spanish group Parchís.
+Over time, the band transitioned into teen pop and later to a more mature pop sound.
+It is regarded as one of the most influential Latin pop groups of the 1980s and early 1990s.

-Timbiriche is considered one of the most iconic Latin Pop acts of the 1980s and the early 1990s.
-It was the start of numerous figures in the Latin American entertainment world, including successful singers like Thalía, Paulina Rubio and Edith Márquez, as well as actors, composers and conductors.

-The discography of the band consists of twelve studio albums released between 1982 and 1993, in addition to two compilation albums and two discs recorded live.
-Timbiriche is considered one of the most popular Latin Pop bands of all time.
-They have met in three successful reunions.
-The first occurred in 1998, the second in 2007 celebrating 25 years since the foundation of the band and the third one in 2017, celebrated by a sold out tour.

-The band have also starred in a documentary directed by Carlos Marcovich entitled La Misma Piedra that followed step by step the band's adventures in the preparation of the tours, concerts and behind the scenes of its 25th anniversary.
-In 2007, Televisa also produced a reality show whose objective was to integrate a new lineup for the band.
+The original lineup consisted of Benny Ibarra, Sasha Sokol, Diego Schoening, Alix Bauer, Paulina Rubio, and Mariana Garza.
+Other members joined the group during its lifetime, including Erik Rubín, Thalía, Eduardo Capetillo, Edith Márquez, and Bibi Gaytán, many of whom later established successful careers in music and entertainment in Mexico and Latin America.
+Their discography includes twelve studio albums released between 1981 and 1993, along with two compilation albums and three live recordings.
+The group reunited on three occasions: in 1998, in 2007 for its 25th anniversary, and in 2017 to celebrate its 35th anniversary.

 History

 Name

-Timbiriche (known in the United States as Dots and Boxes), is a Paper-and-pencil game of mathematical structure.
+Timbiriche (known in the United States as dots and boxes), is a paper-and-pencil game of mathematical structure.
 The objective of the game is to complete squares using points, and thus claim as many of these as possible on paper.
 The idea of naming the musical group comes in response to the Spanish children's musical group Parchís, whose name is also inspired by a table game.

 Origin

 The idea of forming the musical group goes back to the founding of the children's area of the Centro de Educación Artística (CEA) of the Mexican television network Televisa.
 The responsibility of recruiting a group of children for the ranks of the school was in charge of the Mexican actress and producer Martha Zavaleta.
 The children chosen to join the institution were Mariana Garza, Alix Bauer, Paulina Rubio and Diego Schoening.
 They were eventually joined by Benny Ibarra and Sasha Sokol.
 The group of children were trained in singing, dancing and acting in the institution.
 Eventually they staged a play.
 It was thanks to this work that the executives of Televisa had the idea of forming a children's musical group with the six children.

 At that time, the Spanish musical group Parchís caused a sensation in Mexico and several countries of Spanish Speaking.
 Televisa formed Timbiriche as a Mexican response to Parchís.
-The creative team in charge of launching this group was formed by Victor Hugo O'Farril, former partner, producer and creative of the television station and producer Luis de Llano Macedo.
+The creative team in charge of launching this group was formed by Victor Hugo O'Farril, former partner, producer and creative director of the television station, and by producer Luis de Llano Macedo.
 María Eugenia La Gorda Galindo, was selected as manager of the group.